In this section

 The NHBF provides templates for risk assessments appropriate in a salon environment: https://www.nhbf.co.uk/nhf-shop/?p=2&type=113

 The Chartered Institute of Environmental Health also provides a guide to assist salons and spas as they reopen: https://www.cieh.org/media/4309/salons-reopening-guidance-covid-19.pdf

 The Health and Safety Executive has lots of good advice on risk assessment too: https://www.hse.gov.uk/coronavirus/working-safely/risk-assessment.htm

-Your risk assessment means assessing the risks from COVID-19 for each service provided and then deciding which steps you need to take (i.e. which ‘mitigation measures’ to use) to make it as safe as possible for the client and for the practitioner delivering it.
+Your COVID-19 risk assessment is a legal requirement and it helps you decide what services you can safely provide on your premises and how you will provide them.
+It means assessing the risks from COVID-19 for each service provided and then deciding which steps you need to take (i.e., which ‘mitigation measures’ to use) to make the service as safe as possible for the client and for the practitioner delivering it.

 Putting sufficient mitigation measure into place is also a legal requirement.